 Stay in Contact

 Even if there is no update to provide, keep your client in the loop.
 It doesn’t need to be extensive communication, but don’t go silent because there’s nothing to report.
 These types of status reports are a necessity between billings.

 By reaching out to your client, you’re letting them know they’re still on your radar and that their case is actively being worked on.
 It’s helpful to find out how your client prefers to communicate, whether by text, phone, or email.
 Getting in touch through their preferred method will help solidify your relationship.

 Clients want to know what they’re paying for, so simply listing the case name, the number of hours worked and the charge isn’t going to cut it.
 Spell out the work that was done and be sure to include any waived charges or fees.
 Send out your invoices in a regularly scheduled manner—you don’t want to surprise your client with three month’s worth of charges.

 Adhere to Deadlines

 A missed deadline can damage a client relationship beyond repair and also get you in trouble for legal malpractice.
-There’s a lot to keep track of within a matter, including discovery deadlines, statute of limitations, filing deadlines, and more.
+There’s a lot to keep track of within a matter, including discovery deadlines, the statute of limitations, filing deadlines, and more.
 It can be helpful to use a specific tool to manage your due dates and set reminders to make sure everything is completed when it should be.